Nevaera/SocialDistance-ZED-SDK-YOLOv3-DeepSORT/README.md

 # ZED Social Distance

 ![Stereolabs ZED](data/helpers/demo.gif)
-The demo was run on a laptop with a Nvidia GTX 1060 Mobile with a compute power of 6.1.
-The demo SVO file is located in data/svo/demo/svo .
+<sub>This demo was run on a laptop with a Nvidia GTX 1060 Mobile with a compute power of 6.1.
+The demo SVO file is located in data/svo/demo/svo .</sub>

 ## A Project to Compute if People Adhere to Social Distancing